CESNET/GPUJPEG/README.md

     // Pre initialize decoder before decoding
     gpujpeg_decoder_init(decoder, &param, &param_image);

-If you want to specify output image color space and/or subsampling factor, you can use following two parameters.
-You can specify them though the param structure before passing it to `gpujpeg_decoder_init`.
-But if you postpone this initialization process to the first image, you have no other option than specify them in this way:
+If you didn't initialize the decoder by `gpujpeg_decoder_init` but want to specify output image color space and subsampling factor, you can use following code:

     gpujpeg_decoder_set_output_format(decoder, GPUJPEG_RGB,
                     GPUJPEG_444_U8_P012);
     // or eg. GPUJPEG_YCBCR_JPEG and GPUJPEG_422_U8_P1020

+If not called, RGB or grayscale is output depending on JPEG channel count.

 Next we have to load JPEG image data from file and decoded it to raw image data: